 San Diego, California

 San Diego’s average high during the winter is 65 degrees.
-That is enough to make me look at hotel reservations right now.
+You can’t beat that in December, January, or February.
+That should be enough to make you look for hotel reservations.

 Miami Beach, Florida

 I love Miami.
 It’s my favorite place to visit in the country.
 Winter highs fluctuate in the high 60’s and 70’s.
-Besides lounging on the beach, you can check out a Miami Heat basketball game.
+Besides lounging on the beach, you can check out a Miami Heat basketball game or enjoy the city

 Related reading: 5 Things to Do in Miami

 Orlando is another pleasant city to visit during the winter.
-They have an average high of 72 degrees.
-Orlando has a special place in my heart.
-I interned at Disney World several years ago.
-From what I can remember, the winter was very mild.
+They have an average high of 71 degrees in January.
+You can’t beat that.

 The Bahamas is the next destination.
-Their weather averages between 75 and 84 degrees.
+Their high temperatures averages between 75 and 84 degrees.
 That is perfect.
 For more information about The Bahamas, go here.

 The final place on this list is Cancun, Mexico.
 Wintertime is the peak season for travel to Cancun, but it’s worth it.
 The daytime highs are usually in the 80’s.
 That sounds like my type of place.
 Book your hotel here.